Overview of Rhode Island Retirement Tax Friendliness

-Rhode Island provides no special income tax exemptions or deductions for retirement income.
-Social Security retirement benefits are taxable, so long as they are also taxed federally.
+In Rhode Island, retirement income is taxable, though the state does offer some relief measures.
+Social Security retirement benefits are also taxable, but only for taxpayers with income that surpasses specific limits.
 Rhode Island has high property taxes and is one of the few states to collect its own estate tax.

 Annual Social Security Income